Skip to content

 Heat pumps – The refrigerant flow is reversed during the cold season to provide heating instead of cooling.
 This is much more energy efficient, but does not work in very cold climates.
 In these situations, the unit will automatically switch to electric heat backup.

-Electric heater – MostPTACs use electric heating coils to provide heat.
+Electric heater – Most PTACs use electric heating coils to provide heat.
 Even heat pump units have electric heat as a backup.
 This type of heating is simple, but uses more electricity.

 1. Smart features

-If you are managing multiple rooms, you may want to invest in PTACs that have smart features or support an energy management system..
+If you are managing multiple rooms such as in a hospitality setting, you may want to invest in PTACs that have smart features or support an energy management system.
 This will allow you to manage multiple PTACs wirelessly, without having to physically go into each room to program each unit.
-If you run a large property and are interested in a system like this, please contact us for more details.

-Our Recommended PTACs for 2023
+Our Recommended PTAC Units for 2024

 Entry level: